somewhatlurker/diva_fontmap_tools/guides/generating_fonts.md

 (eg. `-m 24,24,26,26`) to the command line.
 (`advance_width`, `line_height`, `box_width`, and `box_height` are from `fontXX_XXxXX.json`)

-The positioning of characters within the grid can be set manually with `--force_baseline 0.XX`.
+The positioning of characters within the grid can be set manually with `--force_baseline 0.XX` if necessary.
 0.85 should be a good starting point.

-Characters can be forced to use less of the available space with `--shrink X` settings
+Characters can be forced to use less of the available space with `--shrink X` set to the amount of pixels to shrink by.

 To set a custom character list (what characters to output), add `-c [CHARLIST_TXT]`.